DCC-EX/dcc-ex.github.io/docs/reference/accessories/decoder-list.rst

 The table below is a growing list of multifunction decoders we've had reasons to support or test for ourselves with various supporting information, and a rating from one to three stars on how easy it is to use and program them.

+If you wish to add to this list, please fill out the `DCC Decoder Feedback <https://github.com/DCC-EX/dcc-ex.github.io/issues/new/choose/>`_ form and provide the details as per the table below.

 * Brand - The brand/manufacturer of the decoder.
 * Model - The specific model or part number of the decoder.
 * Type:

-  * Multifunction.
+  * MF - Multifunction.
-  * Multifunction with sound.
+  * MFS - Multifunction with sound.
-  * Accessory.
+  * ACC - Accessory.
-  * Sound only.
+  * SND - Sound only.
 * Firmware - The specific version of firmware on the decoder when tested.
 * Connector: